palmergroupUH/Python-force-field-parameterization-workflow/README.md

 ```
 cd Python-force-field-parameterization-workflow
 ```
+install the package in editable mode from source:

 ```
 pip install -e .
 ```
+then, go to IO/fortran

 ```
 cd IO/fortran/
 ```
+compile fortran library for I/O:

 ```
 make -f MAKEFILE
 ```
+Now, test the if the installation is successful:

 ```
-run "optimize -h" from the command line
+run "optimize -h" in the terminal
 ```